fastats/fastats/.github/CONTRIBUTING.md

 to `fastats` code are immediately visible.

+#### windows

+If you're on windows, the procedure should be analogous - except `activate` is a script that can be called directly.

+One problem that we've seen on windows is that `statsmodels` won't install unless `numpy` is installed first.
+The solution is to run `pip install numpy` before `pip install -e .[dev]`.

 ## Code style

 We tend to follow [PEP8][pep8] for Python code style, with a few exceptions: